mcvm-launcher/mcvm/docs/Configuring.md

 }
 ```

 In most cases the first form is all you need.
-If you want more control over how the package works or need to add a local package, use the second form.
+If you want more control over how the package works, use the second form.

 - `id`: The identifier for the package.
 It is very important that this field is correct for the package to work.
-- `type`: The type of the package, either a standard `"repository"` package or a `"local"` package.
+- `type`: The type of the package, currently only allowing a standard `"repository"` package.
 - `features` (Optional): A list of strings for package features that you would like to enable.
 - `use_default_features` (Optional): Whether or not to use the default features of this package. `true` by default.
 - `permissions` (Optional): The amount of control you would like to give this package.
 Can be `"restricted"`, `"standard"`, or `"elevated"`.
 Packages you do not trust should be given the `"restricted"` level.
 Packages that you trust and want to provide access to special commands for can be given `"elevated"`.
 Defaults to `"standard"`.